 The Division of Student Activities is responsible for advising the Student Board and the Cabinet of the Associated Students of Michigan State University (ASMSU), the all-University events sponsored by ASMSU, and for coordinating the interest area student organizations.
 It is also responsible for the advisory program in sororities, fraternities, cooperatives, and religious living units; the implementation of policy within these units; the coordination of the educational, social, and recreational programs in these living units; and advising of the MSU Married Student Union and the major governing groups: Interfraternity Council, Panhellenic Council, and Intercooperative Council.
 Through the Off Campus Housing Office, this division has the responsibility for implementing the off campus housing policies and advising the Off Campus Council.
-Education 415 (see page 13 of this handbook) is also coordinated through this division.
+The division provides staff and secretarial assistance to the University Student Affairs Committee and the Elected Student Council, and coordinates the implementation of student participation in academic governance at the all-University level.
+Education 415 (see page 11 of this handbook) is als coordinated through this division.